Continental Airlines Flight 603: Investigation

 During its investigation, the NTSB found the number-two tire failed because it threw off its (recapped) tread.
 The number-one tire then failed because it was overloaded and had fatigue in its ply structure.
 The number-five tire then failed, because it was hit with a piece or pieces of metal from either the number-two or -one wheel.
 The failure of that third tire on the left main gear probably contributed to the gear breaking through the nonload-bearing pavement beyond the end of the runway, which in turn caused the gear to collapse and puncture the fuel tanks.
 Additionally, the NTSB stated: "The tires on the aircraft may have been operated in the over-deflection condition, since the average inflation pressure was less than the optimum pressure for maximum gross weight."

 The NTSB made recommendations to the Federal Aviation Administration (FAA), including that the FAA prohibit mounting on the same axle different models of tires, which had different load-bearing characteristics and also that greater load-bearing characteristics be required in tires manufactured in the future.
 The NTSB also issued a series of recommendations regarding improvements to aircraft evacuation safety, including development of more durable and fire-resistant slides, and the placement of evacuation ropes at emergency exits for use in the event of slide failure.

+The flight's cockpit voice recorder was inoperative due to having a broken tape.
+The flight captain discovered the malfunction during a preflight check and requested a repair, but no repair was performed and the captain did not recheck it.
+The problem was not recorded in the aircraft logbook.